Final Posted: 12.30.2023

 - All machines and racer helmets must be taken through Tech Inspection prior to competing for the purpose of inspecting transponder functioning, helmet tag placement, number assignment, ATV machine width, and contingency eligibility.
 Safety equipment and machine eligibility are the sole responsibility of the racer.

 - Racers shall line up on their assigned Starting Row on a first come basis when directed by the race official.
 No one is permitted on the Start Line until authorized to do so.
 For the Snowshoe event only, a block of rows will be designated for each class.
 The Top 5 racers in class points will start on the first row assigned for their class.
 The remainder of the class will draw for Start Row assignment at registration.
 Rows will start one at a time.

-- The Start Line and all refueling areas will be a designated “No Smoking Zone”.
+- The Start Line and all refueling areas are designated “No Smoking”